Battle of Humin-Bolimów: Battle

 On February 3, the Germans attacked the flank of the sector's Major General P. Zakharov.
-The 3rd Siberian Rifle Division was sent to reinforce Gurko’s group (he himself fell ill and returned to the corps only on February 6 under the threat of dismissal), and the neighboring 1st Army of Cavalry General Alexander Litvinov organized a distracting offensive by the forces of the 1st Siberian corps, reinforced by the 14th Siberian Rifle Division and the 3rd Turkestan Rifle Brigade.
+The 3rd Siberian Rifle Division was sent to reinforce Gurko’s group (he himself fell ill and returned to the corps only on February 6 under the threat of dismissal), and the neighbouring 1st Army of Cavalry General Alexander Litvinov organized a distracting offensive by the forces of the 1st Siberian Army Corps, reinforced by the 14th Siberian Rifle Division and the 3rd Turkestan Rifle Brigade.

-By the night of February 4, the position of the Russian VI Army Corps was partially restored, the village of Wola Szydłowska was occupied, but the main strongholds could not be recaptured from the Germans.
+By the night of February 4, the position of the Russian 6th Army Corps was partially restored, the village of Wola Szydłowiecka was occupied, but the main strongholds could not be recaptured from the Germans.
 In the morning, the Germans again went on the offensive, pushing back the 13th Siberian Rifle Division that had arrived.
 The German 93rd Reserve Infantry Regiment battalion-by-battalion reinforced the brigade of the 4th Infantry Division and dealt a decisive blow to the Siberians.
-The 4th Siberian Rifle Division of the II Siberian Army Corps and the combined division of Major General N. Karepov from the IV Army Corps were thrown into battle, but they only managed to stop the onslaught of the Germans.
+The 4th Siberian Rifle Division of the 2nd Siberian Army Corps and the combined division of Major General N. Karepov from the 4th Army Corps were thrown into battle, but they only managed to stop the onslaught of the Germans.
 The 93rd German Reserve Infantry Regiment lost 36 killed, 152 wounded and 11 missing and captured 1,556 Russian prisoners.

 The actions of the units of the 1st Army on January 21-February 4 were more successful.
-All corps were involved in the offensive; as a result, at Borzymów and Witkowice, the Germans was pushed back, 4 machine guns were captured from him (6th Siberian Rifle Regiment).
+All corps were involved in the offensive; as a result, at Borzymów and Witkowice, the Germans was pushed back, four machine guns were captured from him (6th Siberian Rifle Regiment).
 An unexpected blow from the northern flank, which ended in a heavy defeat of the German reserve regiment of Lieutenant Colonel V. Keller, forced the Germans to stop attacks on the 2nd Army, but the 14th Siberian Rifle Division sent to Humin was met by a powerful counterattack of reserves, could not cross the Bzura and suffered large losses.
 The commander of the 21st Turkestan Rifle Regiment was killed.
-The 8th German Landwehr Regiment during this counterattack lost 7 killed and 14 wounded and captured 325 Russian prisoners.
+The 8th German Landwehr Regiment during this counterattack lost seven killed and 14 wounded and captured 325 Russian prisoners.